Zebradil/cloudflare-dynamic-dns/README.md

 A small tool for updating the IPv6 address at Cloudflare DNS with the currently detected address of the specified network interface.

+## Features

+- Intellegent IPv6 address selection
+- Support for multiple domains
-It is provided with systemd service and timer files for automation.
+- Systemd service and timer files for automation
+- Can be run as a Docker containern
+- Configuration via command line arguments, config file or environment variables
+- Support for multiple hosts in the same domain (experimental)

 ```text
 Selects an IPv6 address from the specified network interface and updates AAAA